Irene-Palaonda/Vision-Transformer-for-Classification-Marine-Debris-Monitoring-Tool/README.md

 # Using a Vision Transformer for Multilabel Classification: Marine Debris Monitoring Tool </br>

 Implementing Keras ViT model to perform multilabel classification for marine debris detection.
 The model was trained on images of marine debris from 7 classes: bottles, bags, straws, buckets, fish, net and wrapping.
-After miltiple adjustments such as learning rate adjusment, data augmentation, dropout etc. The model achieved a prediciton accuracy of 96.7%.
+After multiple adjustments such as learning rate adjusment, data augmentation, dropout etc. The model achieved a prediciton accuracy of 96.7%.
 The model shows a '1' if it detects the class within the image, and a '0' of the class is not present.  </br>

 #